proctorio/observe.js/README.md

 ### Multi-trigger Events
 - **`proctorInterrupted`** - Fired when live proctor interrupts the exam, can happen multiple times during an exam.
 - **`proctorResumed`** - Fired when live proctor resumes the interrupted exam, can happen multiple times during an exam.
+- **`proctorioStatusResponse`** - Fired as a response to proctorio status check message

+### Sending requests through post message
+- **`proctorioStatusRequest`** - Send message to check if Proctorio is active on exam

 ## Event Data Structure

-All events include a `data` object with an `offset` property representing milliseconds from exam start time.
+All events include a `data` object.
+All event `data` objects, except for those related to `proctorioStatusResponse`, have an `offset` property representing milliseconds from exam start time.

 ### Common Event Data
 ```javascript